 As you walk the cobblestone streets during your first 24 hours in Montreal, you’ll pass by French colonial buildings and entire neighbourhoods where you won’t hear a single English utterance.
 A layover in Montreal feels like old Europe with a contemporary twist.

 Need help planning where to go in Montreal in one day?
 Get started with this complete 1-day Montreal itinerary…

 Table of Contents

-- Where to go in Montreal in 24 hours: A complete 1-day itinerary
+- Where to go in Montreal in one day: A complete 1-day itinerary

 - Start your day with fresh treats from Jean-Talon Market (Marché Jean-Talon)

 - Browse exotic flowers at the Montreal Botanical Garden